2013 Utah Utes football team

 The 2013 Utah Utes football team represented the University of Utah during the 2013 NCAA Division I FBS football season.
 The team was headed by ninth year head coach Kyle Whittingham and played their home games in Rice-Eccles Stadium in Salt Lake City, Utah.
 They were members of the South Division of the Pac-12 Conference.
+The team finished with a 5–7 record.
+This would be Utah's last losing season until 2024.